 where GRHead, the head(of a grammar rule) (cf. Definition 3.15), can be rewritten by GRBody, its body(of a grammar rule) (cf. Definition 3.14).
-The head and the body of grammar rules are constructed from terminals non-terminals, and special non-terminals, the control constructs.
-The head(of a grammar rule) is a non-terminal, or a non-terminal, followed by a terminal-sequence (a semicontext, see 7.14.3):
+The head and the body of grammar rules are constructed from terminals and non-terminals, including special non-terminals, the control constructs.
+The head(of a grammar rule) is a non-terminal, or a non-terminal, followed by a terminal-sequence (a semicontext, see 7.13.3):